WWilson3/WWilson3/README.md

 - 🌱 I’m currently learning ...
 Computer science at University of the Pacific.

-- My languages:
+- My languages Include:
 - C
 - C++
 - Java
+- Lua
-- Currently studying Python and Lua
+- Currently studying Python

 - I'm currently developing Massacre Ball! (in Java) A point and click strategic murder mystery game wherein the player can play as either the killer or the detective.
 The game takes place in at an upscale mansion hosting a dinner party.
 Ten party guests are all locked within and informed that one of them is there to murder the rest!
 Massacre Ball currently contains functional AI that:
 - Has access to a list containing every goal in the game.